KatagiriSo/ObjectivrCRelation/README.md

-This script is analyze relation of Objective-C files.
+This script parses the dependencies between the Objective C file .
+Dot format of the file is output when you run the script .